cds-hooks/docs/docs/hooks/medication-prescribe.md

 ## Context

 The set of medications proposed or in progress of being prescribed.
 All FHIR resources in this context MUST be based on the same FHIR version.
+All FHIR resources in the medications object MUST have a status of _draft_.

 Field | Optionality | Prefetch Token | Type | Description
 ----- | -------- | ---- | ---- | ----